sijal001/AI_powered_Background-Remove/README.md

 ## **Description**

 <p align="justify">
-For portrait matting without the green screen1, existing works either require auxiliary inputs that are costly to obtain or use multiple models that are computationally expensive.
+For portrait matting without the green screen, existing works either require auxiliary inputs that are costly to obtain or use multiple models that are computationally expensive.
 Consequently, they are unavailable in real-time applications.
 </p>

 <strong> Objectives </strong>